quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

    :members: hamiltonian_from_density, hamiltonian_from_meanfield, random_meanfield
 ```

-`Model(..., reference=reference)` enables full reference-state subtraction for
+`Model(..., reference=reference)` enables reference-state subtraction for normal
-normal calculations.
+and superconducting calculations.
 The effective Hamiltonian is built as
 `h_0 + W[rho - rho_ref]`, where `W` is the complete density-density mean-field
 correction, including both Hartree and exchange-like terms.
 This is not a
 Hartree-only background subtraction. `reference` is a layout-aware